shanemileham/shanemileham.github.io/_kb/me/dance/zouk.md

 Lateral
 - Ball of foot push off same
-- No arms, all from motion of check
+- No arms, all from motion of chest
 - Hips in neutral the whole time
 - Don't over cross.
 Connect chest direction to hips and foot.
 - Lateral back to basic.
 Simple version.
 Catch shoulder, then create rubber band on the quick quick.
 She comes in on the slow.